ohscar/rmalloc/doc/paper/conclusion.rst

 Memory
 ==========
 Calculated the same way as speed.
-Because of the extra indirection layour, there will always be more memory used per allocated block.
+Because of the extra indirection layer, there will always be more memory used per allocated block.
 Summary in Table :ref:`table:memory-positions` below with scoring of the allocators:

 #. dlmalloc